E. J. Trivette

-E. J. Trivette (born June 6, 1936 in Deep Gap, North Carolina, USA) is a retired NASCAR Winston Cup Series driver.
+E. J. Trivette (born June 6, 1936, in Deep Gap, North Carolina, US) is a retired NASCAR Winston Cup Series driver.

 Career

 In his thirteen-year career, Trivette has raced 177 races and has accomplished twenty-nine finishes in the top ten.
 He has also managed to race 31,181 laps – the equivalent to 23731.6 mi.
 Trivette's average finish for his career was in 19th place while his average start for his career is 23rd place.
 Total earnings for this driver are $31,181 ($ when adjusted for inflation).
 Richmond International Raceway was Trivette's favorite course; with him finishing in 11th place on average.
 Most of his rocky finishes would come at Talladega Superspeedway where a 35th-place finish was routine.

 Gary Baird was Trivette's sponsor for most of his career.
 Chevrolet and Ford would be the primary manufacturers that would provide vehicles for this driver during his career.
 Trivette would also try his hand at owning a NASCAR ride; he would end up competing in seven different races for himself.